zeldaret/mm/docs/jp_rev1_research.md

 ## Scope and next steps

-This first stage is deliberately non-invasive: it adds reproducible Japanese-source analysis without replacing the US-oriented build assets.
-The next migration steps are:
+The first two migration milestones are now implemented: Japanese messages use the native text pipeline and the verified Japanese `object_mag` subset has version-specific XML.
+Remaining work is broader version coverage rather than message-format discovery:

-1. add a native Japanese message decoder/encoder to the normal text pipeline;
+1. promote verified Japanese UI archives (`title_static`, `memerrmsg`, `locerrmsg`, `parameter_static`, `jpn_daytelop_static`, `do_action_static`) into version-aware asset definitions;
-2. introduce version-specific `object_mag` XML instead of reusing the US layout;
+2. expand Japanese XML coverage for assets whose layouts differ from US;
-3. promote verified Japanese UI archives (`title_static`, `memerrmsg`, `locerrmsg`, `parameter_static`, `jpn_daytelop_static`, `do_action_static`) into version-aware asset definitions;
+3. extend `tools/filelists`, code/data matching, and full-ROM build support for `n64-jp-1.1`;
-4. extend `tools/filelists` and matching support for `n64-jp-1.1` as coverage increases.
+4. remove the remaining dependency on a US baserom for Japanese asset/audio setup as each subsystem becomes native.

-Keeping the research extractor separate makes each of those changes reviewable while preserving the current US matching target.
+The research extractor remains useful as an independent readback oracle while those pieces are migrated into the normal build.